flari949/COSC345-Eventures/README.md

   - MinGW: Version 11.2.0; System: 64-bit

 ## Prerequisites:
-Note: The listed software are required for build purposes only.
+Note: The listed software are required for updated build purposes only.
 Before compiling the project, make sure you have the following software installed and set up on your system:
 1. **Qt Creator - Open-Source:**
      - [Download Qt Online Installer](https://www.qt.io/download-open-source)